-Case study: delayed diagnosis of haemochromatosis lead to liver cancer
+Case study: delayed diagnosis of haemochromatosis leading to liver cirrhosis and liver cancer

-Our medical negligence team acted on a fatal case involving the delayed diagnosis of haemochromatosis leading to cirrhosis of the liver and liver cancer.
+Our medical negligence solicitors acted on a fatal case involving the delayed diagnosis of haemochromatosis, which led to cirrhosis of the liver and liver cancer.